Is Video Therapy Really Effective?

 Virtual counseling works in just the same way in general, except that the therapist and the client are in separate locations and connecting through an internet-based app, website, or online counseling platform.
 Just as with in-person counseling, virtual therapists are required by law to be licensed to practice.
 Online therapy platforms may have a wide range of professionals available, such as online therapists, licensed clinical social workers, marriage and family therapists, and more.

-Online counseling uses
+Online therapy uses

 Just like in-person therapy, online counseling may be used to allow mental health professionals to help individuals with a variety of mental health conditions and challenges, from diagnosable illnesses to other obstacles and difficulties that may arise in life.